yorkulibraries/exlibris-catalogue-search-box/readme.md

 * Please make sure you fill in all required fields as widget does not currently validate the values.
 Your search will not work if values are missing or incorrect.

 ## TODO
+* Create Wordpress 5.x Catalogue Search Block for inserting into page
 * Add Backend validation for Required Fields check.
 Currently no input = search will not work.
 * Internationalization
+* Explore Downdown addition to the search bar
 * Look into Advanced Search Box

 ## References: